The Role of Green Speed in Determining the Length of Your Putting Stroke

 Does green speed affect the length of your putting stroke?

 Yes, it very much does.
-Depending on how fast the greens are, your putting stroke will be much smaller than normal, and vice versa, with slower greens, it will be much longer.
+Depending on putting green quality and how fast the greens are, your putting stroke will be much smaller than normal, and vice versa; with slower greens, it will be much longer.